Comment on page

 A particular user, identified by a public key, may have multiple margin accounts.
 These can be named for easy reference.
 The app allows seamless switching between margin accounts and for transferring assets between margin accounts.
 From a risk perspective all margin accounts are completely isolated.
 Liquidations only affect a particular unhealthy account, even if the user being liquidated also owns other margin accounts.

-From an accounting perspective, a particular margin account can be viewed as a list of assets
+From an accounting perspective, a particular margin account can be viewed as a list of assets and a list of liabilities .
+Margin accounting proceeds in terms of the USD value of these positions.

-of the margin account are given by
+The assets and liabilities of the margin account are given by

-are the USD values of the corresponding positions.
+whereā ā and ā are the USD values of the corresponding positions.
 The equity or account value is given by

-The minimum equity condition is captured implicitly through the relationship between these quantities.
+āThe minimum equity condition is captured implicitly through the relationship between these quantities.
 A margin account is said to be healthy if the collateral-weight-adjusted-equity equals or exceeds the required collateral.
 That is, healthy accounts satisfy

-Otherwise the account is considered unhealthy and therefore subject to liquidation.
+āOtherwise the account is considered unhealthy and therefore subject to liquidation.

 The following metrics are also used throughout the app and SDK to shed light on the state of a margin account: